 When a man dressed as a clown enters a bank and tries to rob it, no one takes him seriously at start.
 But as this New Yorker pulls this daring robbery with the help of his friends, it looks like leaving the bank with all the stolen money is the easy part!
 All they have to do now is make it out of the city and to the airport.
 They have plenty of time, but its not that easy as they seem to get out of one problem only to fall into another.
 Will they make before the cops catch up with them?
 Written by

 Sami Al-Taher <firstname.lastname@example.org>

-When Grimm first enters the bank he tells nobody to move.
-He charges towards a woman with a dog saying "What did I just say?".
-When he was walking up the dog owner was "hugging" the dog around the neck and no collar or tags can be seen.
-Immediately following she is just holding the dog with the collar and tags resting on her hand.
+When Grimm first enters the bank he tells everyone not to move.
+Then he charges towards a woman with a dog saying "What did I just say?".
+As he was walking, the dog owner was "hugging" the dog around the neck and no collar or tags could be seen.
+Immediately after that she is just holding the dog with the collar and tags resting on her hand.
 See more »

 See more »